 (Note also the special toolbar that should be displayed (e.g., see the Delay codes page here), which lets you (a) insert an image, (b) set the page size, or (c) insert a header, footer and/or watermark.
 These buttons open yet another window inside the Define Delayed Codes window, so you will need to close each in reverse order to return to your document.)

-☼ Deleting or replacing a code
+☼ Deleting, restoring, or replacing codes

 "...
 When the Reveal Codes window is NOT displayed, WordPerfect skips most codes when you press the Delete or Backspace keys so that you don't delete codes by accident.
-When the codes are revealed, however, WordPerfect figures that you can see what you are doing, and when you press Delete, it deletes the code to the right of the red cursor.
+When the codes are revealed, however, WordPerfect figures that you can see what you are doing, and when you press Delete, it deletes the code to the right of the red [block] cursor.

 Save your document (press Ctrl+S) before you make any changes in codes because it's easy to make a horrendous mess with this code stuff.
 If you save your document before you goof up, you can just close the messy version (press Ctrl+F4) and reopen the original (press Ctrl+O) to start fresh.